Imagine being told as a child that you might never walk, and then becoming the fastest woman on Earth. That’s not a metaphor. That’s Wilma Rudolph.

 Wilma died of brain cancer in 1994 at just 54.
 Way too soon.
 But by then, she’d already reshaped what was possible.

-She was inducted into the U.S. Olympic Hall of Fame.
-There’s a statue of her in Clarksville, a school named after her, and her story is still taught in schools and shouted in sports documentaries.
+She was inducted into the U.S. Olympic Hall of Fame in 1983.
+There’s a statue of her in Clarksville, standing tall in bronze, forever mid-stride.
+A school is named after her.
+Her story is still taught in classrooms and shouted in sports documentaries.
+The Wilma Rudolph Event Center at Tennessee State University ensures her name remains part of the institution that helped make her great.

 But more than that, she left behind a blueprint.
 For grit.
 For grace.
 For defiance.